 - Site use approval: A right to use water at a particular location.

-Water rights relating to the River Murray Prescribed Watercourse and the Southern Basins and Musgrave Prescribed Wells Area have been unbundled.
+Water rights relating to the River Murray Prescribed Watercourse, the Southern Basins and Musgrave Prescribed Wells Area and the Far North Prescribed Wells Area have been unbundled.

 Transitional arrangements enable the ‘bundled’ licences to continue to operate.